 - You may become breathless on minimal exertion when the chest muscles become affected.

-What is not affected in ALS motor neurone disease (MND)?
+What is not affected in ALS motor neurone disease?

 - Intellect does not usually change, as the thinking part or the brain is not usually affected.
-However, a rare subtype of MND (about 3 in 100 cases) is associated with early dementia.
+However, in about 10-15 out of 100 people with MND, a type of dementia develops. in up to 35 out of 100 others, there may be a mild effect on thinking ability.

 - Sensory parts of the nervous system are not affected, so you can feel, see, smell, taste and hear as before.